Board of Directors

 Carlton P. Hardy II

 In April 2010, after 26 years with the Department of the Army, Carlton retired from the Training and Doctrine Command, Ft.
 Monroe and concluded a 40 year career in education and training.
-In addition to serving on the HRBOR board, Carlton is also a member of the Board of the Cultural Alliance of Greater Hampton Roads, and Young Audiences of Virginia, and he serves on the steering committee for the Reel It Out Queer Film Festival.
-He has previously served on the Boards of: the Virginia Choral Society, the Three Rivers Men's Chorus, the Richmond Men's Chorus, the Newsome House Foundation, the Newport News Arts Commission, the Hampton Roads Men's Chorus, the Leadership Institute of the Virginia Peninsula, Virginians for the Arts, Equality Virginia, and the USS Newport News Liaison Committee.
+In addition to serving on the HRBOR board, Carlton is also a member of the Board of the Cultural Alliance of Greater Hampton Roads, the Citizens Transportation Advisory Committee, and his church council.
+He has previously served on the Boards of: the Virginia Choral Society, the Three Rivers Men's Chorus, the Richmond Men's Chorus, the Newsome House Foundation, the Newport News Arts Commission, the Hampton Roads Men's Chorus, the Leadership Institute of the Virginia Peninsula, Virginians for the Arts, and the USS Newport News Liaison Committee.
 Carlton's writings in support of the arts have appeared in the Daily Press, and his column - The arts in Virginia shouldn't have to beg for promised support - appeared in the inaugural issue of Bravo! magazine and was reprinted in the Virginia Gazette.
 As the 'Father' of the 'Virginians for the Arts' license plate, Carlton takes pride in the revenue fund it has helped generate for the Virginia Commission for the Arts (now over $1 million.)
 For almost two decades he has co-sponsored the Fraley-Hardy Award for the Christopher Newport University Music Department.
 The award annually recognizes a student for exceptional volunteer work and encourages continued support after graduation.
 He brings a wide range of knowledge, experience, and civic dialogue to his volunteerism, using his talents as a teacher, articulate writer, and creative thinker.
 For over 30 years, Carlton has lived the Teddy Roosevelt quotation: 'the best prize in life is to work hard at work worth doing.'

 Peninsula Fine Arts Center, email@example.com